Flotomate/product_docs/source/admin/system-configuration.rst

 The Agent Self Upgrade feature allows for a smooth transition from one version of the Agent to another.
-Using this feature, an admin can centrally deploy an Agent.msi/exe from the main server, which is received by all the (active) computers having :ref:`Remote Monitoring <Flotomate Agent Monitor Installation Guide>`.
+Using this feature, an admin can centrally deploy an Agent.msi/exe from the main server, which is received by all the (active) computers having :ref:`Remote Monitoring <Motadata Agent Monitor Installation Guide>`.

 Some of the benefits of using the latest version of the Agent
 application: